klovae/klovae.github.io/about.markdown

 permalink: /about/
 ---

-Elyse is a student in The Flatiron School's Self-Paced Software Engineering Program.
+Elyse is COO of Blaze Leadership Development and student in the Flatiron School's Self-Paced Software Engineering Program.